vkatsuba/bellboy/README.md

 * [Support](#support)

 # Goals
-Bellboy aims to provide a simple way for send SMS by different services by REST API
+Bellboy aims to provide a simple way for send SMS by different services by REST API.

 # Build & Run
 ```sh